TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-task.rst

       Return the list of stack frames for this task's coroutine.

-      If the coroutine is not done, this returns the stack where it is suspended.
+      If the coroutine is active, this returns the stack where it is suspended.
       If the coroutine has completed successfully or was cancelled, this returns an empty list.
 If the coroutine was terminated by an exception, this returns the list of traceback frames.